nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

 In Compliance mode, the Nuxeo Retention Management addon does not support **attachments**, **versioning**, and **comments**.

-Those features **are automatically disabled** for the full instance when the Nuxeo Retention Management addon is added to Nuxeo Server (the related facets and the **file** schema are disabled).
+Those features **are automatically disabled** for the full instance when the Nuxeo Retention Management addon is added to Nuxeo Server (the related facets and the **filse** schema, for additional attachements, are disabled).
 So, once the addon is installed, there is no way to add a comment, an attachment or to create a version to a document, whatever if they are standard documents or records.

 ## Warnings